 - Measure the egg whites and then whisk them on speed on speed 4 (on a 10- speed mixer) until it reaches soft peak stage (you’ll see when you lift the whisk).
 It will take around 10 minutes!

-- Once they reach the soft peak stage, lower the speed to 3 and add the sugar (1 - 2 tbsp at a time only), waiting about 30 seconds before each addition.
+- Once they reach the soft peak stage, lower the speed to 3 and add the sugar (1 - 2 tablespoon at a time only), waiting about 30 seconds before each addition.
 In addition, scrape down the sides of the bowl at least once, while adding the sugar.
 It will take about 15-20 minutes to add and whisk all the sugar.
 Make sure each addition of sugar is dissolved before adding the next.
 You don’t want to have a weeping pavlova!

 - After adding all the sugar, increase the speed to 4 and whisk the egg white mixture until it is glossy and thick and holds its shape well.
 But do not overbeat the mixture; otherwise, it will become grainy!
 TIP: To check if the sugar is dissolved: Take a little meringue to your fingertip and rub it between your thumb and index finger.
 If you feel any granules, then it needs more time to whisk.